WPoets/full-stack-test/README.md

 <h5>In Mobile view</h5>
 <ul>
   <li>Column 1 changes to accordion.</li>
   <li>Column 2 is a slider with images from column 3 as background images.</li>
 </ul>

+<strong>Note: Please refer to the files directory for design files, relevant icons/images and styleguide.</strong>

 <h2>Technical questions</h2>